2013 Feerick Center AwardsMonday, October 7, 2013

 The recipient of this year’s Spirit of Hope Award, Peggy Healy ’96, has been a human rights advocate for nearly 40 years.
 As Senior Vice President for Latin America for Covenant House International, she oversees four programs for homeless and trafficked youth in Mexico, Honduras, Guatemala, and Nicaragua.
 A Stein Scholar during her time at Fordham, Healy has been a member of the Board of Advisors for the Feerick Center since its founding.

 The recipient of the Champion of Justice Award will be Kevin J. Curnin '95, who is a founding member of the Board of Advisors of the Feerick Center.
 Kevin is a partner and the founding Director of the Public Service Project at Stroock, Stroock & Lavan.
 The firm now provides comprehensive and sophisticated legal assistance to a wide number of underserved communities in New York.
 Since Kevin began to develop and focus this area of the firm it has received over 60 awards for the contributions it has made.

-The final honoree, Seymour W. James Jr., will receive the Life of Commitment Award.
-James is the Attorney-in-Charge of the Criminal Practice of the Legal Aid Society in New York City, the largest public defender organization in the country and the primary indigent defender in the city.
-In this capacity, he is responsible for the Society’s criminal defense trial, parole revocation defense, appellate and post-conviction criminal practices.
-He is also the former President of the New York State Bar Association and serves on Chief Judge Jonathan Lippman’s Justice Task Force and the New York State Permanent Sentencing Commission.
+Seymour W. James Jr., received the Life of Commitment Award.
+At the time of the award ceremony, James was the Attorney-in-Charge of the Criminal Practice of the Legal Aid Society in New York City, the largest public defender organization in the country and the primary indigent defender in the city.
+In this capacity, he was responsible for the Society’s criminal defense trial, parole revocation defense, appellate and post-conviction criminal practices.
+He is also a former President of the New York State Bar Association and serves on Chief Judge Jonathan Lippman’s Justice Task Force and the New York State Permanent Sentencing Commission.